 In addition, you can purchase Disney gift cards at Target using your Red Card for an everyday savings of at least 5%.
 Savings: 5-20% of the value you buy.

-My biggest TravelingMom Tip?
-When packing for Disney, use a packing list!
+My biggest TravelingMom Tip: When packing for Disney, use a packing list!
 Print it out and check it twice for Disney World essentials.
 Nothing makes the cost of a Disney vacation skyrocket like items you forgot to bring.
-Knowing about things to buy before Disney only works if you actually pack them!
+Knowing about things to buy before Disney only works if you remember to pack them!

 Be sure to check out this post on TravelingMom before packing for Disney.
 We’ve compiled a master list for you!